 How to Connect an Android Box to Your TV

 No matter what device you buy, the first part of setting up your Android TV box is hooking it up to your television.
-In almost every case, that’s going to be through an HDMI cable.
+In almost every case, that will be through an HDMI cable.

-There are some manufacturers that STILL don’t include an HDMI cable in their boxes.
-I’m looking at you NVIDIA.
+Some manufacturers STILL don’t include an HDMI cable in their boxes.
+I’m looking at you, NVIDIA.

 HDMI Cable Not Included?